466 total views, 1 views today

-The more preparation that goes into the preparation of your inventory management, then the easier the counting process will be.
+The more preparation that goes into the preparation of your inventory management, the easier the counting process will be.
 Straighten the items on the shelf, sort like-with-like products and clean the areas to be counted.
 Remove excessive cardboard boxes, have all full cases on the bottom and the open one on the top, pre-count large cases of smaller items and have the quantity written on the outside of the box.

 4. Tools for the inventory count

 Hand held scanners – For bar-coded inventory.
 Do you own them?
 Have to rent them?
 Are they all working?
 Do they have the latest version of software?